chromaui/chromatic-docs/faq.md

 description: Frequently asked questions about Chromatic
 ---

-## Frequently Asked Questions
+# Frequently Asked Questions

 Here are some answers to frequently asked questions.
-If you have a question not covered in our documentation, contact us via our <a class=".intercom-concierge-bot"><b>in-app chat</b></a>.
+If you have a question not covered in our documentation, contact us via our <a class="intercom-concierge-bot"><b>in-app chat</b></a>.

 ## Table of Contents